 The Michigan Maritime Museum in South Haven has three ships to explore and summer day camps for your kids!
 Bring the whole family sail Lake Michigan aboard Friends Good Will, or check out the US Coast Guard Motor Lifeboat, 36460, from the Disney film The Finest Hours.
-Later in the summer, the museum will be offering their STEM Kids Summer Camps on July 17th through 21st.
+During the summer, the museum will be offering their STEM Kids Summer Camps.
 Students in 3rd through 5th grade will receive hands-on lessons and experiences relating to maritime sciences.
 Registration is limited and opens in March.
 No matter what you’re up to, your kids will love their time at the Michigan Maritime Museum!

 The Kalamazoo Institute of Arts offers free admission for kids through age 12, and admission for adults is only $5 (students are $2)!
 Ten galleries filled with art include a “Please Touch” Kids Corner, recently updated with a black light alcove, music making stations, art books, and more.
 Their Art Detectives programs for kids 4 to 8 with an adult introduce the youngest among us to the art museum, with a story, gallery stroll, and art-making.

 The Air Zoo in Kalamazoo is a highly charged, multi-sensory atmosphere that goes beyond anything you’ve ever seen.
 It’s like no place else on Earth!
 Voted the “Best Place to Take Out-of-Towners” and “Best Place to Spend a Day with Your Family” three years in a row, the Air Zoo features more than 50 rare and historic aircraft, amusement park-style rides, Full-Motion Flight Simulators, RealD 3D/4D Missions Theater, as well as historical exhibits and educational activities.